Welcome to ADHV

 WHO WE ARE

 This concept revolves around the power of mutual contribution.
-The production provides meaningful work training and employment for those who have struggled to find it elsewhere.
+The production provides meaningful work training for those who have struggled to find it elsewhere.
 The product maximizes functional independence of people with physical challenges.
 Volunteers organize the process and local groups provide funding for the running costs.
 So much good is coming from these simple, yet life-changing, devices.

 ADHV is now a registered 501(c)(3) organization under the name "Adaptive Design HV, INC," enabling us to receive donations and grants.